 Living With Tinnitus

-Whether or not you have hearing loss, the good news is that there are many effective treatments for tinnitus.
+Whether or not you have hearing loss, the good news is that there are safe and effective ways to reduce tinnitus intrusion in your life.

-A safe and effective treatment for people with or without hearing loss is CBT for Tinnitus.
-With Oto, you can access digital CBT wherever and whenever you like with 86% of users seeing improvement in their tinnitus.
+One method for reducing tinnitus intrusion for people with or without hearing loss are cognitive behavioural therapy (CBT) techniques.
+With Oto, you can access our digital tinnitus solution wherever and whenever you like with 86% of users seeing improvement in their tinnitus.

 The key here is to improve the quality of your life with tinnitus.